One Market Street

 - Defending importers, and challenging actions by U.S. Customs, including duty demands, penalty actions, detentions/seizures, liquidated damages assessments, and the like.

-- Government investigations (including False Claim Act investigations, counterfeiting investigations, and pre-penalty actions).
+- Legal defense during government investigations (including False Claim Act investigations, counterfeiting investigations, and pre-penalty actions).

 - Representation during Customs audits. (including focused assessments (FAs), quick response audits (QRAs), and audit surveys.)

 - Intellectual Property Rights: Defense of importers accused of entering counterfeit merchandise, as well as working with owners of intellectual property rights to combat counterfeit imports.

 - Drafting "Reasonable Care" guidance letters as to general import issues, (e.g., tariff classification, origin, marking, valuation, and/or ADD/CVD scope guidance).